tdooms/bilinear-interp/draft.md

 As an additional example, we trained a sparse autoencoder on the outputs of the bilinear layer (before the linear readout) [details in Appendix].
 The SAE has an average of L0 of 5.2 but only 87 features are active (out of 2000 starting features) and a MSE/$L2^2$ of 0.28.
 We didn't try too hard to optimize the SAE training to minimize dead features or prevent dense features because we're mainly interested in illustrating how a set of dictionary features $D$ can be incorporated into the bilinear model.

 The plots below show the top four features by mean activation.
-We see some similar eigenvectors to the digit basis results although noiser.
-Similar digits can be combined in the positive direction of an SAE feature (2 and 6, 4 and 9) while the negative direction can contains constrasting digits (3 vs 4 in feature 1).
+We see some similar eigenvectors to the digit basis results although noisier.
+Similar digits can be combined in the positive direction of an SAE feature (2 and 6, 4 and 9) while the negative direction can contains contrasting digits (3 vs 4 in feature 1).

 ![image](/images/MNIST_SAE_dataset_relu.png)